Looking for help with your list?

 Enable GDPR Fields

 GDPR form fields are the first step in the process of GDPR compliance.
-After you enable GDPR fields on your list, they'll appear on all the forms associated with that list, including embedded, hosted, pop-up and landing page forms.
+After you enable GDPR fields for your audience, they'll appear on all the forms associated with that audience, including embedded, hosted, pop-up and landing page forms.

 Mailchimp provides suggested language for GDPR fields.
 Use the form builder to edit the language to meet your marketing needs.